What Lens Should I buy?

 What do I need to know before I buy?

 Why is this important?
 Well knowing what your camera's standard lens is can help you make choices in terms of angle of view and depth of field.
-Genrally speaking, focal lenghts longer than your 'standard' compress the scene and give less depth of field at a given aperture than the corresponding aperture on a noraml/standard or wide angle lens.
-Any lens then with focal length shorter than the normal/standard is consider wide angle and has a greater depth of field at any given aperture comapred to the normal/standard lens.
+Generally speaking, focal lengths longer than your 'standard' compress the scene and give less depth of field at a given aperture than the corresponding aperture on a normal/standard or wide angle lens.
+Any lens then with focal length shorter than the normal/standard is consider wide angle and has a greater depth of field at any given aperture compared to the normal/standard lens.

-How then does one calcualte 'normal', given now that 35mm film is hardly a standard value?
+How then does one calculate 'normal', given now that 35mm film is hardly a standard value?

-The simplest method I feel is to simply calculate the diagonal of the format you are shootinhg.
-The formula is then, d =√ of a² + b² where d is the diagoanal and a and b are the two edges.
-So a 35mm film camera has a 44mm diagonal and thereofore 50mm is considered the closest to 'normal'.
+The simplest method I feel is to simply calculate the diagonal of the format you are shooting.
+The formula is then, d =√ of a² + b² where d is the diagonal and a and b are the two edges.
+So a 35mm film camera has a 44mm diagonal and therefore 50mm is considered the closest to 'normal'.

-Now this allows you to consider what lens zoom or prime to consider when moving forward with your equipment acquistions.
+Now this allows you to consider what lens zoom or prime to consider when moving forward with your equipment acquisitions.

 A list of common 'normal' lenses